garysweaver/irie/README.md

     self.model_class = Foobar

 That will also set the singular and plural model name which is used for wrapping.
-It is doubtful, but if really needed, you can also configure them also:
+It is doubtful, but if really needed, you can also configure them:

     self.model_singular_name = 'foobar'
     self.model_plural_name = 'foobars'